prasetyowahyuaw/datafarmer/README.md

 Python packages to help you harvest data more easily

 ## How to use
-Please visit this page to know [Docs](https://prasetyowahyuaw.github.io/datafarmer/)
+Please visit this [page](https://prasetyowahyuaw.github.io/datafarmer/) to know